Install the OpenAI (or compatible) client library

 page.extract(InvoiceInfo, client=client, analysis_key="invoice_header")

-# Access using the specific key
+# Access that specific extraction

 header_data = page.extracted(analysis_key="invoice_header")